Who Can File a Mesothelioma Lawsuit?

 See if you can access trust funds.
 Our team can file multiple claims on your behalf if you qualify.

-Veterans who developed mesothelioma from service in the military may be able to get veterans benefits totaling nearly $4,000 per month as of 2024.
+Veterans who developed mesothelioma from service in the military may be able to get veterans benefits totaling $4,044.91 per month as of 2025.

 Veterans can seek additional compensation from a lawsuit without impacting their benefits.
-Neither the military nor the U.S. government will be sued.
+Neither the military nor the U.S. government will be sued as part of your legal action.

 Get Help Filing a Lawsuit or Legal Claim

-If you or a loved one were exposed to asbestos and developed mesothelioma, don’t wait to take action.
-You have limited time to file a mesothelioma lawsuit and hold asbestos companies accountable for their negligence.
+If you or a loved one were exposed to asbestos and developed mesothelioma, you deserve to take action.

-Billions of dollars have been awarded to victims and their families, and filing a mesothelioma claim can help you pursue compensation without having to go to court.
+Billions of dollars have been awarded to victims and their families, and filing a mesothelioma claim can help you pursue compensation without going to court.

-Call our team at (866) 608-8933 or request a free case review today to learn more about taking legal action for mesothelioma.
+Call (866) 608-8933 to speak with us or request a free case review today to learn more about taking legal action for mesothelioma.

 What is a mesothelioma lawsuit?

-A mesothelioma lawsuit is a type of legal action taken by someone with mesothelioma.
+A mesothelioma lawsuit is a type of legal action taken by someone affected by this cancer.
 The purpose of this lawsuit is to seek compensation for medical costs and pain and suffering caused by the companies responsible for their asbestos exposure.

 Mesothelioma asbestos lawsuits can also be filed by family members or estate representatives if a victim has passed away.

-Yes, you may be able to sue asbestos companies if you or a family member developed mesothelioma.
+Yes, you may be able to receive compensation by suing asbestos companies if you or a family member developed mesothelioma.

 Millions of innocent people were exposed to asbestos-containing materials in homes, military bases, ships, vehicles, schools, and offices.
 The companies responsible for manufacturing these materials can and should be held legally responsible.